 There's also the episode "Pinky Suavo", where Pinky, through an accident with Brain's "Personalitron", becomes a charismatic, suave, romantic figure loved by everyone.
 And we mean everyone.
 Watch Brain's initial reaction to the new Pinky and just try to deny that he's suddenly developed at least a mancrush on him.

 For a brief moment in "You'll Never Eat Food Pellets In This Town Again", they sleep in the same bed.

 Pinky also often dresses up as Brain's wife, neither can live without the other (as seen in "This Old Mouse" and "A Pinky and the Brain Halloween"), Pinky's given up his soul for Brain and Brain's given up the world for Pinky, and in "Just Say Narf" there's a scene where he actually tries to seduce Brain on a bench.
 Honestly, the sheer amount of Ho Yay moments with these two is staggering.

 Magnificent Bastard: Brain on occasion.
 Usually when he's trying to save the world for a change.

 Memetic Mutation: It is difficult to say "What are we going to do tonight?" to someone who watched this show without getting "The same thing we do every night, try to take over the world!" as a response.

-The Woobie: In spite of his cheerful personality, Pinky is definitely one of these.
-He gets hit with Break the Cutie quite a bit (Like when he was crying in "The Family That Poits Together, Narfs Together" when he remembers being taken away from his family) and he could really use a hug in the Christmas and Halloween special episodes.
+Pinky, despite his cheerful personality, gets hit with Break the Cutie quite a bit (like when he was crying in "The Family That Poits Together, Narfs Together" when he remembers being taken away from his family), and he could really use a hug at times in the Christmas and Halloween special episodes.